 I experience a disconnect between the words on the page and my comprehension when I try to quickly read through medical or tax documents.
 It also happens when a distracting thought takes my attention away.
 Because I am not paying attention, I continue to flip the pages.
 I look like I’m reading.
 Eventually, I realize what has happened and because I am an experienced reader I know if I want to understand what I was trying to read I have to re-focus, go back and re-read.
 I may need to look up words or information or look for context clues to help me understand a word’s meaning.
 If I don’t re-engage with the text, I know I will not understand what I’ve read.

 Struggling readers often experience a similar disconnect.
 They are looking at the words, flipping pages, maybe even reading the words out loud.
-They look like they are reading, but they don’t understand part of all of what is being said.
-We all do this at times, so what’s the problem?
+They look like they are reading, but they don’t understand part or all of what is being said.

 The problem is readers who struggle don’t know what to do (or that there are things to do) in order to access the information they’re trying to understand.
-The not knowing, turns into furstration, many begin to loath reading and try to avoid it.
+The not knowing turns into frustration, and many may begin to loathe reading and try to avoid it.

 If I asked the same kids if while they were reading, they could see a movie playing behind their eyelids, very few hands would go up.
 Many of my students didn’t visualize while they were reading.
 They didn’t know how to pay attention to the important inner dialogue readers use to check their comprehension.
 And they’d never found themselves in the reading zone- the place people who love to read get lost whenever they find a good book.
 My students also didn’t know there were ways to help them become stronger readers.
 By the time they got to middle or high school, many felt like they would always struggle.